step-/nathans-wallpaper/README.md

 # nathans-wallpaper

-This repository includes a bug fix and new functionality fork of Nathan's Wallpaper Setter for Fatdog64 linux (and Puppy linux flavors).
+This repository includes a new-feature, bug-fix fork of "Nathan's Wallpaper Setter" for Fatdog64 Linux, and probably also for recent Puppy Linux variants.

+## TL;DR NOT!

+But if you do, read at least sections 'Starting, Command Line, Slideshow', 'Warnings', and 'Compatibility' (Fatdog64-700 and beyond users can skip 'Compatibility').

 ## History and Motivation